MrClan/RealTimePolls/INSTALL.md

 ```

 ## Application setup
+(This setup was tested with *Fedora 15* if something is wrong you can change it or make an issue)
 If you use ubuntu you can just change dnf with apt-get.
 It could be that some libraries have a different name.
-You can use apt-get search 'lib name' to search it.
+You can use apt-get search 'lib name' to search these libraries.

 First you need to install javascript, node.js ,npm, mongodb and mongodb-server.
 ```